PHT-Medic/documentation/docs/user_guide/station.md

 as their status in the UI.
 If all tasks are marked as success, the station is properly configured and can connect to harbor as well as a FHIR server.

+!!! warning
-!!! warning If you did not provide any FHIR_Server configurations in the .env-file, then this Trigger will fail, because this test will try to connect to the FHIR_server.
-All the nodes will be marked as red or orange except the " get_dag_config"
+    If you did not provide any FHIR_Server configurations in the .env-file, then this Trigger will fail, because this test will try to connect to the FHIR_server.
+All the nodes will be marked as red or orange except the "get_dag_config"

 [![image](../images/station_images/test_config_dag.png)](../images/station_images/test_config_dag.png)